 When the nephritic syndrome is the main presentation, in children, it is likely to be post-streptococcal.
 In adults, however, IgA nephropathy should be considered.

-When systemic vasculitis involves glomeruli, the cause in the younger age group is Henoch Schonlein purpura, while in adults, Wegener granulomatosis should be suspected.
+When systemic vasculitis involves glomeruli, the cause in the younger age group is Henoch Schonlein purpura, while in adults, granulomatosis with polyangiitis should be suspected.

 Lupus nephritis is seen more commonly in young women (20 to 30 years).